 - 18.3.1.2.
-A panel member's term shall be three (3) years, except the first terms of the teacher members will be one (1) two- (2-) year term, one (1) three- (3-) year term, and one(1) four- (4-) year term; and the first administrator terms will be one (1) two- (2-) year term and one (1) three- (3-) year term.
-The alternate panel members shall serve three- (3-) year terms.

-18.3.1.3.
-The parties to this agreement share a mutual interest in appointing members to the panel who reflect grade level diversity and who have demonstrated successful professional experience in the District.
+A Panel member's term shall be three (3) years.
+The alternate Panel members shall serve three (3) year terms. - 18.3.1.3.
+The parties to this agreement share a mutual interest in appointing members to the Panel who reflect grade level diversity and who have demonstrated successful professional experience in the District. - 18.3.1.4.

-18.3.1.4.
 The Joint Panel will make all decisions by consensus.
 In the absence of consensus then a majority vote is required except as provided in Section 18.3.1.7.b.
 Four (4) Panel members will constitute a quorum for the purposes of meeting and conducting business.
-Minutes shall be required for meetings of the panel.
-Confidential information about individual Participating Teachers shall not be included in the minutes.
-Notwithstanding any other successor or reopener - potential changes to be implemented for the 2002-03 school year.

-18.3.1.5 The Joint Panel's primary responsibilities involve recommending the annual Peer Enrichment and Review Program and budget, and selecting and overseeing the Consulting Teachers.
-In addition, the Panel is responsible for:

-a.
-Submitting to the Board of Education and the Association an annual evaluation of the Program's impact, including improvements to be made in the program, recommendations regarding Participating Teachers with unsatisfactory evaluations (as defined in this Article), and if necessary, forwarding names of individuals who, after sustained assistance, are unable to demonstrate satisfactory improvement;

-negotiations either party may reopen negotiations over this subsection for

-- b.
-Assigning the Consulting Teachers based on a selection process determined by the panel: - c.
-Reviewing Consulting Teachers' reports on Participating Teachers; - d.
-Reviewing the effectiveness of the Consulting Teachers. - e.
-Resolving issues and problems which may arise between the Consulting Teacher and the Participating Teacher; and - f.
-Providing training for Consulting Teachers, for Panel members, and where appropriate, for Participating Teachers. - g.
-Overseeing and annually evaluating the Peer Enrichment Program, including establishment of a cadre, and - h.
-Establishing internal operating procedures and regulations necessary to carry out the requirements of the Education Code and this document, including a procedure for selecting the Joint Panel's chair. - 18.3.1.6.
-The Program resources shall be utilized in the following priority: a.
-First, for Participating Teachers with an unsatisfactory evaluation as defined in this Article; - b.
-Second, for teachers with a less than effective evaluation or who are on a remediation plan but are not mandated participating teachers; and - c.
-Third, all teachers in accordance with the Peer Enrichment Program (PEP).
+Minutes shall be required for meetings of the Panel.
+Confidential information about individual Participating Teachers shall not be included in the minutes. - 18.3.1.5 The Joint Panel's primary responsibilities involve recommending the annual Peer Enrichment and Review Program and budget, and selecting and overseeing the Consulting Teachers.
+In addition, the Panel is responsible for: - 18.3.1.5.1.
+Submitting to the Board of Education and the Association an annual evaluation of the Program's impact, including improvements to be made in the program, recommendations regarding Participating Teachers with unsatisfactory evaluations (as defined in this Article), and if necessary, forwarding names of individuals who, after sustained assistance, are unable to demonstrate satisfactory improvement; - 18.3.1.5.2.
+Assigning the Consulting Teachers based on a selection process determined by the Panel; - 18.3.1.5.3.
+Reviewing Consulting Teachers' reports on Participating Teachers: - 18.3.1.5.4.
+Reviewing the effectiveness of the Consulting Teachers. - 18.3.1.5.5.
+Resolving issues and problems which may arise between the Consulting Teacher and the Participating Teacher; and - 18.3.1.5.6.
+Providing training for Consulting Teachers, for Panel members, and where appropriate, for Participating Teachers. - 18.3.1.5.7.
+Overseeing and annually evaluating the Peer Enrichment Program, including establishment of a cadre, and

+18.3.1.5.8.
+Establishing internal operating procedures and regulations necessary to carry out the requirements of the Education Code and this document, including a procedure for selecting the Joint Panel's chair.